enukeWebDev/MERN_E-Commerce/README.md

 This project is called Yellow Paper Apples (YPA).This is my wife's handcrafted journal business.
 She makes journals from scratch and she sells in Etsy.
-With the fee in Etsy rising soon, she would like to have her own E-commerce website.
+Etsy's fee is increasing continuously and for small business like hers, it is better to have her own E-commerce website.

 After my Bootcamp, I promised her that I will build her own E-Commerce website.
 This is a learning process as I go.